Established according to RFC-2350.

 4.2.
 Co-operation, Interaction and Disclosure of Information

 ALL incoming information is handled securely by CARICERT, regardless of its priority.
 Information that is evidently sensitive in nature is only communicated and stored in a secure environment, if necessary using encryption technologies.
 When reporting an incident of sensitive nature, please state so explicitly, e.g. by using the label CONFIDENTIAL in the subject field of e-mail, and if possible using encryption as well.
-CARICERT supports the Information Sharing Traffic Light Protocol (ISTLP – see https://www.trusted-introducer.org/links/ISTLP-v1.1-approved.pdf ) – information that comes in with the tags WHITE, GREEN, AMBER or RED will be handled appropriately.
+CARICERT supports the Information Sharing Traffic Light Protocol version 2 (https://www.first.org/tlp/docs/tlp-a4.pdf) – information that comes in with the tags WHITE, GREEN, AMBER or RED will be handled appropriately.
 CARICERT will use the information you provide to help solve security incidents, as all CERTs do.
-This means that by default the information will be distributed further to the appropriate parties – but only on a need-to-know base, and preferably in an anonymised fashion.
+This means that by default the information will be distributed further to the appropriate parties – but only on a need-to-know base, and preferably in an anonymized fashion.
 If you object to this default behavior of CARICERT, please make explicit what CARICERT can do with the information you provide.
 CARICERT will adhere to your policy, but will also point out to you if that means that CARICERT cannot act on the information provided.
 CARICERT does not report incidents to law enforcement, unless national law requires so.
 Likewise, CARICERT only cooperates with law enforcement EITHER in the course of an official investigation – meaning that a court order is present – OR in the case where a constituent requests that CARICERT cooperates in an investigation.
 When a court order is absent, CARICERT will only provide information on a need-to-know base.

 4.3.
 Communication and Authentication